Short-Term And Long-Term Investments And Restricted Deposits

 The contractual maturities of short-term and long-term investments and restricted deposits are as follows:

 Actual maturities may differ from contractual maturities due to call or prepayment options.
 Asset backed securities are included in the one year through five years category, while equity securities and life insurance contracts are included in the five years through ten years category.
 The Company has an option to redeem at amortized cost substantially all of the securities included in the Greater than ten years category listed above.

 Realized gains and losses are determined on the basis of specific identification or a first-in, first-out methodology, if specific identification is not practicable.
-The Company’s gross recorded realized gains and losses were as follows:
+The Company's gross recorded realized gains and losses on investments for the years ended December 31, were as follows:

 Tabular disclosure of investments in certain debt and equity securities (and certain other trading assets) which include all debt and equity securities (other than those equity securities accounted for under the equity or cost methods of accounting) with readily determinable fair values.
 Other trading assets include assets that are carried on the balance sheet at fair value and held for trading purposes.
 A debt security represents a creditor relationship with an enterprise that is in the form of a security.
 Debt securities include, among other items, US Treasury securities, US government securities, municipal securities, corporate bonds, convertible debt, commercial paper, and all securitized debt instruments.
 An equity security represents an ownership interest in an enterprise or the right to acquire or dispose of an ownership interest in an enterprise at fixed or determinable prices.
 Equity securities include, among other things, common stock, certain preferred stock, warrant rights, call options, and put options, but do not include convertible debt.
 An entity may opt to provide the reader with additional narrative text to better understand the nature of investments in debt and equity securities (and other trading assets).

 Reference 1: http://www.xbrl.org/2003/role/presentationRef